View All Blog Posts

 What’s the Difference?
 Incentive Stock Options (ISOs) versus Nonstatutory Stock Options (NSOs)

-In deciding how to best compensate employees in a startup, clients often consider stock options as a viable choice.
-But even once the decision is made to move forward with stock options, clients are still left to decide whether to grant Incentive Stock Options (ISOs) or Nonstatutory Stock Options (NSOs).
-Below we outline both the similarities and the differences between these two forms of equity compensation to help guide you in that decision.
+In deciding how to best compensate employees in a startup, clients often consider stock options as a viable choice, and many startup employees view stock options as a great incentive.
+Once the decision is made to move forward with stock options, clients are still left to decide whether to grant Incentive Stock Options (ISOs) or Nonstatutory Stock Options (NSOs).
+Below we outline the similarities and the differences between these two forms of equity compensation to help guide you in that decision.

 Because ISOs and NSOs are both stock options, they have several similarities, as detailed below: